xaop/rails3-jquery-autocomplete/README.markdown

 This wouldn't really make much sense unless you use it with the :id_element HTML tag.
 (See below)

+#### :scope

+If you want the autocomplete results to be found based on a model scope instead of on a model attibute you can set the :scope option to true:

+    class ProductsController < Admin::BaseController
+      autocomplete :brand, :my_scope, :scope => true, :display_value => :name
+    end

+The second attribute is the scope name (and not an attribute) Also note that you have to specify the :display_value attribute.
+Otherwize the code will ask the brand object for his 'my_scope' value and that will fail.

 ### View

 On your view, all you have to do is include the attribute autocomplete on the text field